nagkumar91/langchain-azure/libs/sqlserver/README.md

 # langchain-sqlserver

-This package contains the LangChain integration for SQL Server.
-You can use this package to manage vectorstores in SQL Server.
+This package contains the LangChain integration for Azure SQL and SQL Server.

+> [!NOTE]
+> Vector Functions are in Public Preview.
+Learn the details about vectors in Azure SQL here: https://aka.ms/azure-sql-vector-public-preview

 ## Installation